nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 - create all users in this group
 - grant write access on bench workspace to the group

-## Create folder layout
+## Sim10CreateFolders: Create folder layout

 Create the folder layout, using the rest API as listed in Redis `imp:folder`.

-## Create documents
+## Sim20CreateDocuments: Create documents

 Create the documents, using the rest API as listed in Redis `imp:doc`

-Options:

-    # number of concurrent users creating documents
-    -Dusers=8

-## Update documents
+## Sim30UpdateDocuments: Update documents

 Update description of a document take document from `imp:temp:doc:created`

-Options:

-    # number of concurrent users creating documents
-    -Dusers=8
-    # duration in second of the bench
-    -Dduration=30
-    # user thinktime in second between update
-    -DthinkTime=0
+## Sim30Navigation: Rest navigation

+Get a random folder and document using the REST API (taken from `imp:temp:doc:created`)

-## Navigation
+## Sim30NavigationJsf: JSF Navigation

-View random folder and document tabs, taken from `imp:temp:doc:created`
+View a random folder and a document in it, view all document tabs (doc taken from `imp:temp:doc:created`)

-Options:

-    # number of concurrent users
-    -Dusers=8
-    # duration in second of the bench
-    -Dduration=30
-    # user thinktime in second between update
-    -DthinkTime=0

-## Bench (mixing Navigation and Update)
+## Sim50Bench: mixing JSF, Rest Navigation and Document update

-10% UpdateDocument
+To setup the proportion you need to prefix the options with:
+`nav.` for Rest Navigation
-90% Navigation
+`navjsf.` for JSF Navigation

-## Cleanup simulation

-This simulation remove all documents, users and group from the Nuxeo instance, also delete the data in redis.
+`upd.`  for Document update

+For instance: `-Dnav.users=30 -Dnavjsf=10 -Dupd.user=5 -Dnavjsf.pause_ms=5000`

 # Executing bench